About Dyke

 Jail & Inmate Records

-The Greene County Jail, operated by the Greene County Sheriff's Office, is the primary detention facility for individuals arrested in the county.
-The booking process at the jail involves fingerprinting, photographing, and documenting the personal information of detainees.
-Inmate lookup services are available through the Sheriff's Office, allowing family members and legal representatives to find information about current detainees.
-Visitation rules are specific to the facility and typically require prior scheduling and adherence to security protocols.
+The Greene County Jail, operated by the Sheriff's Office, is the primary detention facility For people arrested anywhere in Greene County.
+When someone is booked, the process involves fingerprinting, photographing, and documenting personal information.
+Family members and legal representatives can use inmate lookup services provided by the Sheriff's Office to find information about current detainees.
+Visitation at the facility requires prior scheduling and adherence to security protocols specific to the jail.

 Criminal Records

-The criminal records system in Greene County encompasses records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Greene County Sheriff's Office is responsible for maintaining these records, while the Virginia State Police provide additional resources for background checks and criminal history information.
-Residents can request background checks through the Virginia State Police, which offers a comprehensive overview of an individual's criminal history within the state.
+The criminal records system in Greene County covers records of felonies, misdemeanors, traffic violations, and the sex offender registry.
+Residents can request background checks through the Virginia State Police, which offers a overview of an individual's criminal history within the state.

 Economy & Demographics